maxant/kafka-data-consistency/mf/README.md

   - tombstone records and compaction, including deleting jobs from UI
 - allow changing the quantity in the offer, so you can get under the approval threshold
   - somethings not quite right - the price doesnt account for the quantity in the box!
-- discounts can be added to any component in the tree, as a child component! still not sure to which component these belong
 - display existing draft so that you can continue working from there
 - change from external to internal, if you arent sure and need a consultation
 - add createdAt/By to all entities and order partner relationships by that and load only the latest ones